Scrydon

 Pre-create databases and extension

 Run once, from any client that can reach your managed DB.
-The default chart enables every component, which maps to five databases; drop the lines for any service you've disabled in your values file.
+The default chart enables every component, which maps to six databases; drop the lines for any service you've disabled in your values file.

 psql "$ADMIN_URL" <<'SQL'